kas-catholic/confessit-web/README.md

 # ConfessIt README

-The website is available at <https://confessit.app>.
+This repository contains the source code for <https://confessit.app>.

+We welcome anyone who would like to contribute to this project.
+Please see our [code of conduct](./code_of_conduct.md) for more information.
+And feel free to get in touch by starting a [discussion](https://github.com/kas-catholic/confessit-web/discussions) or commenting on an [issue](https://github.com/kas-catholic/confessit-web/issues) here on GitHub.

 ## Development

 1. We highly recommend using [nvm](https://github.com/nvm-sh/nvm) to manage your Node installation.
 See the [nvm Installation Instructions](https://github.com/nvm-sh/nvm#install--update-script).
 We have a `.nvmrc` checked in, so running `nvm install` in this project directory after setting up nvm will ensure the correct Node version is installed.
 2. We use [yarn](https://yarnpkg.com/) to manage our dependencies.
 You need to have Yarn installed globally in your Node environment with `npm install -g yarn`.
-3. Install the dependencies with `yarn install`.
+3. Install the project dependencies with `yarn install`.
 4. Run `yarn start` as described [below](#yarn-start) to build the project and run the development server.
 You can kill the server with `CTRL-C` and restart it any time with `yarn start` again.

 This project is a React app and was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-Reading the [React](https://reactjs.org/docs/getting-started.html) and Create React App docs will help you get started if you're not already familiar with these frameworks.
+Reading the [React](https://reactjs.org/docs/getting-started.html) and [Create React App](https://facebook.github.io/create-react-app/docs/getting-started) docs will help you get started if you're not already familiar with these frameworks.

 ## Production Deployment

-Our `master` branch is continuously deployed via [AWS Amplify](https://aws.amazon.com/amplify/).
-Simply merge to master and the site will be updated.
+Our `main` branch is continuously deployed via [AWS Amplify](https://aws.amazon.com/amplify/).
+Simply merge to main and the site will be updated.

 ----

-Below, you'll find the README provided by **Create React App**:

 ## Available Scripts